 Shop steward chairman, Elias Novela said as well as management refusing to discuss the retrenchment of the 140 workers, when the shop stewards raised the issue of severance pay 'the managers just walked out of the room'.

-Krost Brothers has now agreed to just lay off the 140 workers and has begun to negotiate a retrenchment agreement with MAWU which will also cover these workers.
+Krost Brothers has now agreed to just lay off the 140 workers and has begun to negotiate a retwork and my family is suffering.